Join Our FREE Live Webinar

 Average Cost To Build A House In CA (By Style & Type)

 The style and type of home you build in California can significantly influence the construction cost.
-Here's a breakdown of the average cost to build different house styles, according to Home Advisor:
+Here's a breakdown of the average cost to build different house styles, according to Home Advisor.
+If you're wondering how much does it cost to build a house in Southern California, keep in mind that factors like location, style, and materials will play a role, with costs often varying across different regions.

 • Cape-Style House: The average cost to build a cape-style house is approximately $660,000.